nicholascannon1/Mello/README.md

 # Mello
-A Trello clone built with node and react.
+A simple Trello clone built with node and react.